 Motions requiring more than 15 minutes should be submitted to the Court with a cover letter or an email to the Court's divisional instructions stating how much time is requested for the Motion.
 The Judge will review and the motion and the judicial assistant will email the parties with available dates.
 Parties will be given several potential dates in order to coordinate with the other side.
 Once a date is agreed upon,moving party is to email the Judicial Assistant to set the date on the Judge's calendar.
 All motions must be filed with the clerk of the court PRIOR to contacting the Judge's office for a hearing date.
 (Please do not send the original Notice of Hearing or original Motion to the Judge).

 Please note that for all notices of Hearing, The American Disability Act Instructional Page must be either attached or included at the end of the notice.
 (See Divisional Forms and Orders on our webpage).

 Requests or Motions for an Emergency Hearing are decided by the Judge.
 The Movant files a Motion for an Emergency Hearing with the Clerk of the Court.
 The Clerk will deliver the motion to the Judge's office and the Judge will then review the Motion and determine if it is a "true" emergency and if a hearing is warranted, as defined in Administrative Order 2.004, as follows:

-All proposed orders shall be submitted to the Court's divisional email address in word format and shall include a cover sheet/letter indicating the date of hearing (if the matter was heard).
-The email must be sent to opposing counsel.
-The names and addresses of all persons receiving conformed copies must appear on the order or final judgment pursuant to Administrative Order 2.306.
+All proposed orders shall be submitted to the OLS in word format and shall include as an attachment a cover sheet/letter indicating the date of hearing (if the matter was heard).
+The proposed Order must be sent to opposing counsel.
+The names and addresses of all persons receiving conformed copies must appear on the order or final judgment pursuant to Administrative Order 2.306

-If you are including a Motion with your Proposed Order, only send the Judge's office a copy of the Motion.
+If you are including a Motion with your Proposed Order, add it as an attachment.
 The original Motion must be filed with the Clerk.

 Questions and Advice